singingwolfboy/netlify-home/_posts/2015-10-22-a-step-by-step-guide-hexo-on-netlify.md

 Hexo will create a new post for you:
 ```
-$ hexo new "Hexo Websites on Netlify"
+$ hexo new "Hexo Websites on netlify"
 ```

 It even gives you a helpful file path for your new post.
 Follow that file path to open your new Markdown document (or just paste that path into the "Open" dialogue of your favorite text editor).
 ```
-title: Hexo Websites on Netlify
+title: Hexo Websites on netlify
 date: 2015-10-09 16:03:33
 tags: easy,free
 ---

-This is how easy it is to create a static website hosted with Netlify.
+This is how easy it is to create a static website hosted with netlify.
 ```

 The title and date are already set up.
 You can copy/paste in the above content to get a better idea of how Hexo handles text.